bacalhau-project/bacalhau/docs/examples/data-engineering/DuckDB/index.md

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

-DuckDB is a relational table-oriented database management system and supports SQL queries for producing analytical results.
+DuckDB is a relational table-oriented database management system that supports SQL queries for producing analytical results.
 It also comes with various features that are useful for data analytics.

 DuckDB is suited for the following use cases: